<<< Part 2 – How to Set Up a VPN

-DirectAccess is a system specifically designed to connect all devices to the business network whenever the Internet is available.
-It allows users to operate remotely as if they were at the workplace, with an immediate connection to the business’s content and performance.
+DirectAccess is specifically designed to connect all devices to the business network whenever the Internet is available.
+It allows users to operate remotely as if they were at the workplace, immediately connecting to the business’s content and performance.
 Additionally, the client PCs are more easily controlled through upgrades and other forms of management.
 Typically DirectAccess is used in conjunction with a VPN.

 Benefits of DirectAccess are as follows, per Microsoft:

 - An automatic connection that requires no action by the user.